& Snow Play Areas.There are two managed areas at Mt Buffalo National

 very slippery.
 The cold conditions also freeze the water pipes at the toilet

-block and to avoid bathroom disasters, the toilet block may be closed for
+block and to avoid bathroom disasters, the toilet block at the Gorge may be

-periods of time at the Gorge.
-Visitors will need to hang on until they reach
+closed for periods of time.
+Visitors will need to ‘hang on’ until they reach the

-the facilities at either Dingo Dell, The Cathedral or Cresta.
+facilities at either Dingo Dell, The Cathedral Saddle or Cresta Valley.

 There are basic first aid facilities at both Dingo